merrttopal/Product-Management-Application-MVC-JPA/README.md

 # Product-Management-Application-MVC-JPA

-This project is a product management application.
-This application provides the functionality to list, add, update and delete products using Spring Boot, Spring MVC, Spring Data JPA, Thymeleaf and Bootstrap technologies.
-It also allows products to be filtered by categories.
+A product management application, this application provides a secure login for product management and the functionality to list, add, update and delete products.
+The necessary component to search for products is built.
+In order to ensure security, Google Tink is used to ensure that session management and password operations are healthy.
+In this application, software was made in accordance with the layered architecture structure.
+Product images are uploaded with upload technique.
+Updating admin information can also be provided in the application.

 ## Follow the steps below to run the project: